MedicineToken/Medical-Graph-RAG/README.md

 In the code, we use the 'trinity' argument to enable the hierarchy graph linking function.
 If set to True, you must also provide a 'gid' (graph ID) to specify which graphs the top-level should link to.
 UMLS is largely structured as a graph, so minimal effort is required to construct it.
 However, MedC-K must be constructed as graph data.
 There are several methods you can use, such as the approach we used to process the top-level in this repo (open-source LLMs are recommended to keep costs down), or you can opt for non-learning-based graph construction algorithms (faster, cheaper, and generally noisier)

-#### Demo Datasets
+#### Example Datasets
-Recognizing that accessing and processing all the data mentioned may be challenging, we are working to provide simpler alternative data to demonstrate functionality.
+Recognizing that accessing and processing all the data mentioned may be challenging, we are working to provide simpler example dataset to demonstrate functionality.
 Currently, we are using the mimic_ex [here](https://huggingface.co/datasets/Morson/mimic_ex) here as the Top-level data, which is the processed smaller dataset derived from MIMIC.
-For Medium-level and Bottom-level data, we are in the process of identifying suitable alternatives to simplify the implementation.
+For Medium-level and Bottom-level data, we are in the process of identifying suitable alternatives to simplify the implementation, welcome for any recommendations.

 ### Prepare Neo4j and LLM
 prepare neo4j and LLM (using ChatGPT here for an example), you need to export: